There are currently no active references in this article.

-Tilia kiusiana, a member of Section Anastraea, is distinct in its small, narrow, short-stalked leaves, making it one of very few members of the genus which is not always immediately recognizable as a lime.
-While many other East Asian limes described in the 19th Century were named by European botanists from the specimens of European collectors, T. kiusiana was described in 1896 by Tokyo botanist Tomitaro Makino (‘the father of Japanese botany’) and his colleague Yasuyoshi Shirasawa.
+Tilia kiusiana, a member of Section Anastraea, is distinct in its small, narrow, short-stalked leaves, making it one of very few members of the genus that is not always immediately recognisable as a lime.
+While many other East Asian limes described in the 19th century were named by European botanists from the specimens of European collectors, T. kiusiana was described in 1896 by Tokyo botanist Tomitaro Makino (‘the father of Japanese botany’) and his colleague Yasuyoshi Shirasawa.

 Although undoubtedly rare in North American collections, it will grow on both seaboards.
-In the west, it is recorded from both Seattle, WA and Berkeley, CA (University of Washington Botanic Gardens 2020, University of California Botanical Garden 2020).
-In the East there is a tree at the Arnold Arboretum, MA, obtained from Japanese cultivation in 1986 (18 cm dbh, 2018 – Arnold Arboretum 2020).
-A specimen planted at the JC Raulston Arboretum, NC in 2007 was only 60 cm tall and apparently shrubby after five years (JC Raulston Arboretum 2020).
-It is unlikely to thrive in more continental areas; significantly it is not recorded from the Morton Arboretum, IL, which has a very good Tilia collection (Morton Arboretum 2020).
+In the West, it is recorded from both Seattle, Washington and Berkeley, California (University of Washington Botanic Gardens 2020; University of California Botanical Garden 2020).
+In the East there is a tree at the Arnold Arboretum, Massachusetts, obtained from Japanese cultivation in 1986 (18 cm dbh, 2018 – Arnold Arboretum 2020).
+A specimen planted at the JC Raulston Arboretum, North Carolina in 2007 was only 60 cm tall and apparently shrubby after five years (JC Raulston Arboretum 2020).
+It is unlikely to thrive in more continental areas; significantly it is not recorded from the Morton Arboretum, Illinois, which has a very good Tilia collection (Morton Arboretum 2020).